 FAQ For Travelers

-Maine has three options for visitors to or from other states: 1) getting a recent negative COVID-19 test (further defined below); 2) maintaining compliance with a 14-day quarantine (PDF) upon arrival in Maine; 3) being exempted from the testing or quarantine requirement if you are a resident of the following states: Connecticut, New York, New Jersey (effective July 3), New Hampshire and Vermont (effective June 26), and Massachusetts (effective Sept.
-23).
+Maine has three options for visitors to or from other states: 1) getting a recent negative COVID-19 test (further defined below); 2) maintaining compliance with a 14-day quarantine (PDF) upon arrival in Maine; 3) being exempted from the testing or quarantine requirement if you are a resident of the following states: New Hampshire, Vermont.
+(NOTE: The exemption for Connecticut, New York and New Jersey ended Nov.
+4, 2020.
+The exemption for Massachusetts ends Nov.
+16, 2020.)
 This policy applies to Maine residents who travel to non-exempt states as well as non-exempt states’ residents who travel to Maine.
 It also applies for day trips (e.g., a trip from Maine to Rhode Island for medical appointments or shopping).

 People who are not residents of Maine or states exempt from quarantine requirements will be asked if they seek lodging (described below) to sign a Certificate of Compliance PDF) indicating either that they have received a recent negative COVID-19 test result, that they will quarantine in Maine for 14 days (or the full duration of their stay if fewer than 14 days), or that they have already completed their quarantine in Maine.
 This compliance form must be provided to check-in at all Maine lodging, including but not limited to campgrounds, seasonal rentals, overnight camps, and other commercial lodging, such as Airbnb.
 Visitors may be asked to furnish proof of the negative test result upon request.

 Maine residents who visit an exempt state are not required to quarantine or test upon returning to Maine.
-However, the Maine CDD recommends either quarantine or testing when traveling to or from Massachusetts, Connecticut, New York and New Jersey given their higher prevalence of COVID-19 than in northern New England.
 However, if people visit other states or nations, they are required to either quarantine for 14 days or get a negative test.

 Seasonal homeowners, workers traveling to Maine, and other visitors may also utilize a recent negative COVID-19 test as an alternative to the required 14-day quarantine in Maine.